Chapter 13.12

 AG

 (2) Premises where there are wastewater pumping and/or treatment plants and there is no interconnection with the potable water system.
 This does not include a single-family residence that has a sewage lift pump.
-A RP may be provided in lieu of an AG if approved by the health agency and water supplier.
+An RP may be provided in lieu of an AG if approved by the health agency and water supplier.

 AG

 (3) Premises where reclaimed water is used and there is no interconnection with the potable water system.
-A RP may be provided in lieu of an AG if approved by health agency and water supplier.
+An RP may be provided in lieu of an AG if approved by health agency and water supplier.

 AG

 (4) Premises where hazardous substances are handled in any manner in which the substances may enter the potable water system.
 This does not include a single-family residence that has a sewage lift pump.
-A RP may be provided in lieu of an AG if approved by the health agency and water supplier.
+An RP may be provided in lieu of an AG if approved by the health agency and water supplier.

 AG

-(5) Premises where there are irrigation systems into which fertilizers, herbicides, or pesticides are, or can be injected.
+(5) Premises where there are irrigation systems into which fertilizers, herbicides, or pesticides are, or can be, injected.

 (b) Auxiliary Water Supplies.

 (1) Premises where there is an unapproved auxiliary water supply which is interconnected with the public water system.
-A RP or DC may be provided in lieu of an AG if approved by the health agency and water supplier.
+An RP or DC may be provided in lieu of an AG if approved by the health agency and water supplier.

 AG

 (2) Premises where there is an unapproved auxiliary water supply and there are no interconnections with the public water system.
-A DC may be provided in lieu of a RP if approved by the health agency and water supplier.
+A DC may be provided in lieu of an RP if approved by the health agency and water supplier.

 RP